Moderocky/Mimic/README.md

 Mimic allows the superficial creation of any (non-final) type, with user-provided method behaviour.
 Unlike Java proxies, Mimic is not limited only to interfaces and allows superclasses to be used as well.
 No reflection is used during method-calling.

 This is effected by writing a class at runtime which adapts all the available methods to call a user-provided invoker system very similar to Java's proxy handler but without using a reflection object to increase speed and reliability.

+Mimic also comes with some tools for building more advanced proxy behaviour, such as forwarding specific methods directly to objects (or object-suppliers), mapping methods to individual executors or simply not implementing a method at all.
+While the resulting behaviour is achievable with the JDK's Proxy, it will be significantly slower as Mimic bakes the access route directly into the compiled code for maximum efficiency.

 ## Examples